lizardyy/TrainingCAP/DAY6/Readme.md

-change branch list-report to see implementation list-report in cap_frontend
+change branch to other branch to show implementation of each section for complete implementation on branch ```drafts```